Praqma/GodotDevOps/docs/game-dev-dip-into-devops.md

 Whenever something felt annoying or tedious in our workflow, we'd create a task to fix that.
 The final result was a genuinely comfortable workflow which only got better over time.

-Below we go into the details of our workflow, feel free to draw inspiration from it.
+Below we go into the details of our workflow.
+Feel free to draw inspiration from it.
 Note that what we describe below is what we ended up with after a few weeks, not our original starting point.
 We highly recommend you start small, and actively work on developing it as you would your game.